Producer and presenter of Spectrum

 Having been appointed originally to the public service in 1959, Jack was soon working in the New Zealand Broadcasting Service, the forerunner of the NZBC, and today’s Radio New Zealand.

-During those public service, he has shown phenomenal skill in documentary-making, and amassed a body of work which profiles the way in which New Zealand has changed.
+During those years of public service, he has shown phenomenal skill in documentary-making, and amassed a body of work which profiles the way in which New Zealand has changed.